anirban6908/anirban6908.github.io/_pages/research.md

 permalink: /research/
 ---

+Here is a highlight of some of the projects I have worked on over the past few years.
+The central theme being using optimization, statistical modeling, machine learning, control and dynamical sytems to gain a deeper understanding of neural circuits.

 ## Biophysically detailed models of single neurons
 <img src="/assets/images/opt_graphical_abstract.png" height="350" width="350" align='right'>
 {: style="text-align: justify"}
-Using morphology (diameter and length of digitally reconstructed segments) and electrophysiology (in-vitro recording of the membrane voltage under a standardized set of current protocols) data to constrain a multi-compartmental computational model of single neurons.
+Using morphology (diameter and length of digitally reconstructed segments) and electrophysiology (in-vitro recording of the membrane voltage under a standardized set of current protocols) data to constrain a multi-compartmental model of single neurons.

 * Distribute a set of active conductances along the entire morphology (hence, called all-active models) and fit the maximal values for these conductances via a multi-objective optimization framework using evolutionary algorithms.

 * Do the optmized conductances preserve information about the broader cell-type identity?

-* Establish causal relationship between different modalities of data - are the ion channels indicative of the genetic signature of the cell and how these channels affect electrophysiological properties e.g., shape of the action potential, Afterhyperpolarization(AHP).
+* Establish causal relationship between different modalities of data - are the ion channels indicative of the genetic signature of the underlying cell and how these channels affect electrophysiological properties e.g., shape of the action potential, Afterhyperpolarization(AHP).

 ## Simulate networks of neuron models to probe computational power, connectivity rules, and extracellular signature of cell classes